Guaiacum sanctum: Properties

 This small tree is slow-growing, reaching about 7 m in height with a trunk diameter of 50 cm.
 The tree is essentially evergreen throughout most of its native range.
 It is shade-tolerant.
-It fruits between the age for 30 and 70 years over the summer months in the Northern Hemisphere.
+It fruits between the age of 30 and 70 years over the summer months in the Northern Hemisphere.

 The wood is hard, heavy and self-lubricating, and has a Janka Hardness Score of 4500, which is one of the hardest in the world.
 It can sink when placed in water.
 There are fine ripple marks on the wood.

 Leaves

 The leaves are compound, 2.5–3 cm in length, and 2 cm wide.
 They are dark green in color and occur as three to five pairs of leaflets.
 They fold together during the hottest parts of the day.

 Flower

 The purplish blue flowers have five petals each.
 They can grow individually or in clusters at the ends of branches.
 The flowers have both male and female parts (stamens and pistils) and yield yellow pods containing black seeds encapsulated separately in a red skin.